norsk-gjeldsinformasjon/api-docs/docs/index.md

 Welcome to the new, centralized home for Norsk Gjeldsinformasjon technical documentation.
 All API reference materials, integration guides, and security specifications are now maintained here.

+!!! danger "Outbound IP addresses changing on October 6, 2026"
+    Norsk Gjeldsinformasjon is updating its outbound IP addresses.
+If your system receives `getAllData`/`getDataForSSN` calls or quarterly debt reports from us, see the [Outbound IP address change](howto/outbound-ip-change.md) page for the new IPs and action required.

 !!! tip "New to Norsk Gjeldsinformasjon?"
     Start with [Get started](get-started/index.md) to choose your integration path and follow step-by-step instructions for the pre-production environment.